philduba/100-days-of-code/r1-log.md

 ### R1D4 [April 26, 2020]
 Rebuilt the Jenkins environment in DigitalOcean.
 Started moving all of the old Jenkins jobs over.

+### R1D4 [April 27, 2020]
+Completed DigitalOcean rebuild of Jenkins with all previous Jenkins projects.
+Added agent to the Primary and executed projects on agent.
+Began Docker setup.